 Two woman, lots of instruments, with the sound of the world in their hearts.

 Greenwood Furnace Folk Gathering is a wonderful weekend of playing, singing, jamming, dancing and listening to folk music.
 There are activities for all levels from non-musician to advanced players, and all ages from mature children through adult are welcome.
 Come and enjoy the friendly, relaxed setting at a beautiful state park.
-Fifty-seven different workshops in 9 time-slots cover a wide range of musical styles and interest, from Hammer Dulcimer Techniques to West African Drumming to Old Time Tunes to Carter Family Songs, plus much more.
+Forty-seven different workshops in 8 time-slots cover a wide range of musical styles and interest, from Easy Irish Tunes to African American Spirituals to Try a Ukulele to Gospel Singing, plus much more.
 Enjoy 2 concerts, a contra and square dance, plus lots of formal and informal opportunities to jam.

 Escape and relax in the mountains at historic Greenwood Furnace State Park, a gorgeous state park located in central Pennsylvania, between State College and Huntingdon.
 The park is nestled on the western edge of the Central Pennsylvania area known as the Seven Mountains.
 The park features outstanding outdoor recreational opportunities, with miles of hiking and mountain biking trails.
 The state park also offers historic exhibits and programs for the whole family to enjoy.